Lesson 3 – Circuits 1: Intro to Electrical and Computer Engineering (ECE)#

 This example problem illustrates the notion that power is the product of current and voltage, but it doesn’t quite explain what’s actually going on in the circuit.
 The scenario implies we can control both the current through and the voltage across the light bulb, which isn’t the case.
 In simple circuits like these, we can control the current or the voltage, but not both.

 The key to understanding what is really going on is the concept of resistance.
 The filament of a light bulb is designed to resist the flow of electrons in order to generate heat, which causes the filament to glow white-hot, thereby emitting light.
 This is because, as electrons flow through the filament, they bounce off of atoms in the filament and lose energy.
 When enough energy is lost to the filament, it heats up and eventually glows.
-Mathematically, we use R for resistance, which is defined by the equation
+Mathematically, we use R for resistance, which is defined by Ohm’s Law:

 What does this mean?